labgrid-project/labgrid/doc/configuration.rst

 DigitalOutputPowerDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~
-A DigitalOutputPowerDriver can be used to control the power of a
+A :any:`DigitalOutputPowerDriver` can be used to control the power of a device
-device using a DigitalOutputDriver.
+using a DigitalOutputDriver.

 Using this driver you probably want an external relay to switch the
 power of your DUT.